You’ll often hear people say that men think about sex every 12 seconds, or some other ridiculous number.

 The individual’s general health and genetics all play a part in the healing process.
 With a prostatectomy, studies tend to show that it is at least several months before erectile function returns, but it can be up to a year.

 For more limited surgery, such as TURPs, one can expect to be sexually active again within 4 – 6 weeks – if that is the only surgery and treatment.
-Often it happens in conjunction with other treatments, from such as hormone or radiotherapy, which have much longer recovery times.
+Often it happens in conjunction with other treatments, such as hormone or radiotherapy, which have much longer recovery times.

 There are still options that are open to men before that.
 If a man still feels sexual desire, then sexual activity is still possible.